David Bižić

-David Bižić (Давид Бижић; born 25 November 1975) is an operatic baritone.
-He was born in Belgrade, Serbia.
+David Bižić (Давид Бижић; born 25 November 1975 in Belgrade, Serbia) is a Serbian-born French operatic baritone.

 Early life

 Bižić was born in Belgrade, Serbia.
 He studied archaeology before he pursued vocal arts.
 His father was a physical chemist and his mother is a psychologist.

 His love for opera, he states, started at early age being exposed to opera records at home, especially The Three Tenors concerts.
 Two of the four main artists from those recordings, Zubin Mehta and by Placido Domingo conducted him later in the career.

-"I remember feeling really connected to Domingo, Pavarotti, the famous tenors.
-I was seven or eight years old when I listened to them sing arias, and although I didn’t know what they were singing about, I could feel the emotion and passion, and that spoke so much to me.
+I remember feeling really connected to Domingo, Pavarotti, the famous tenors.
+I was seven or eight years old when I listened to them sing arias, and although I didn't know what they were singing about, I could feel the emotion and passion, and that spoke so much to me.
 I also did conducting at home and became passionate about expressing myself through music.
 But I had no idea that I would become an opera singer.
 It was never on my list of possible professions."